 "That's hard to believe.
 He's in handcuffs and injured, Provost.
 Tell me the truth or you'll be on report for lying to a superior officer."

 "Sir," croaked the provost.
 "I..."

-"Send one of your cadets for a couple of medics, and un-cuff Ensign Row."
+"Send one of your cadets for a couple of medics, and have them un-cuff Ensign Row."

 "Do as I say."

-Smirking, Alex sat up, holding his arms out to the provost who nodded to his pocket indicating that one his men-at-arms should retrieve the key.
-Once free Alex held his hands to his aching head, realizing his wound had reopened.
-He tried to stand up, but slipped back to the floor.
+With a smirk, Alex held his arms out to the provost who nodded to his pocket indicating that one his men should retrieve the key.
+Once free Alex held his hands to his aching head; he was bleeding again.
+He tried to stand, but fell to the floor.

-Two cadets pulled Alex to his feet and steadied him as he made his way to Commander Moody.
+Two cadets pulled Alex to his feet and steadied him as they made his way to Commander Moody.